 There are several telephones located within the office and laboratory areas.
 Pagers and cellular phones are issued to the PIC and operating personnel.
-Pursuant to CFR Part 279.52(b)(2)(vi), visual signals, voice warnings or a bullhorn signal will be used to notify on-site personnel of an emergency during working hours.
+Visual and voice warnings will be used to notify on-site personnel of an emergency during working hours.
 During non-working hours, telephones and pagers are used to contact the PIC and members of the Emergency Response Team.